SanthoshKani/worker-markup/README.md

 ### worker-markup-core
 This project contains the actual logic and implementation of the Markup Worker.
 It can be found in [worker-markup-core](worker-markup-core).

-### worker-markup-container
+### worker-markup-container-fs
 This project builds a Docker image that packages the Markup Worker for deployment.
-It can be found in [worker-markup-container](worker-markup-container).
+It can be found in [worker-markup-container-fs](worker-markup-container-fs).

 ### worker-markup-testing
 This contains implementations of the testing framework to allow for integration testing of the Markup Worker.
 The project can be found in [worker-markup-testing](worker-markup-testing)